jkbbinkowski/blackjack_monte_carlo/README.md

 ## CONFIGURATION
 The simulator so far consists of one, non-sensitive configuration file.
-Below there is description of most of the configration variables (some of them are only in config.ini and are self explanatory)<br>
+Below there is description of most of the configration variables (some of them are not listed below, they are only in config.ini and are self-explanatory)<br>
 <b>All bool values are supposed to be either 0 or 1</b><br>

 ### GAME